wp-plugins/nextgen-facebook/readme.txt

 	* *None*
 * **Improvements**
 	* Refactored checks using NgfbSharing::is_post_buttons_disabled() and loading of filters using NgfbSharing::have_buttons_for_type().
-	* Fixed possible non-unique CSS ids for sharing buttons.
+	* Refactored NgfbSharing::get_css() and fixed non-unique CSS ids for sharing buttons in the loop.
 * **Bugfixes**
 	* *None*